 If you need to flush a toilet while the running water is off at home, here’s how to do it, and what to watch out for.

-You will still need water, but you don’t need running water (as in your house plumbing).
+You will still need water, but you don’t need running water from the pipes in your own house plumbing.

+2. Remove the toilet tank reservoir lid.
 If you have already flushed the toilet once since the running water stopped, the tank will be empty.

-Note: Chance are that you won’t have to fill the toilet tank all the way to the top of the tube.
+Note: Chances are that you won’t have to fill the toilet tank all the way to the top of the tube.
 Experiment with less – enough to ‘get the job done’ (e.g. try 2/3 the way up).

-Then flush the toilet!.
+4. Then flush the toilet!.

 Note: Most modern efficient toilets only require about 1.5 or 2 gallons (or less) of water to flush the toilet effectively.
 Older toilets may require several gallons or more.

 This is one of the many important reasons why you should ALWAYS keep a supply of emergency water in your home.
 You can store water in purpose-made containers for long term storage, and use it as an emergency supply for drinking water or even for flushing your toilet ðŸ˜‰